Fred-Luckham/DiscordBot-Py/README.md

 - !set    (sets a label with a value, ie. !set test "this is a test label")
 - !get    (gets the stated label, ie. !get test would return "this is a test label")
 - !update (updates the stated label with a new value.
+- !remove (removes the stated label)

 Misc Commands:
 - !rules  (Displays server rules)
+- !welcome (Displays a welcome message)
-- !trivia (takes message content and sends it as a query in a wikipedia.summary search
+- !wiki (takes message content and sends it as a query in a wikipedia.summary search)

+Passive events:
+- Bot sends a randomly selected message to the general channel when a new member joins (messages chosen from welcomemessage.txt)

 Dependancies:
 - TinyDb